Skip to Content

 Large Vegetable Garden Design

-Planning a large vegetable garden will involve creating permanent structures such as storage sheds and compost heaps, and as you have space, dividing your area to rotate your vegetable groups.
+Planning a large vegetable garden will involve creating permanent structures such as storage sheds and compost heaps and dividing your area as you have space to rotate your vegetable groups.
 Here are a few ideas that will facilitate a large vegetable garden design.

 Planning a Large Vegetable Garden

-The Week-by-Week Vegetable Gardener's HandbookThe Week-by-Week Vegetable Gardener’s Handbook: Make the Most of Your Growing SeasonAmazon buy button Large vegetable gardens need to be planned pretty much the same as any garden: they need good light, soil and space.
-Larger gardens don’t face the problems created by shadows from nearby buildings, and have an abundance of space.
-You’ll just need to make sure the soil is in good shape for growing your favorite veggies and herbs.
+Large vegetable gardens need to be planned like any garden: they need good light, soil, and space.
+Larger gardens have abundant space and don’t face the problems created by shadows from nearby buildings.
+You’ll need to make sure the soil is in good shape for growing your favorite veggies and herbs.

-As you plan your garden, look into adding some structures such as greenhouses and poly-tunnels that will help you extend your growing season.
-Year round gardening is one of my dreams ;).
+As you plan your garden, consider adding structures, such as greenhouses and polytunnels, that will help you extend your growing season.
+Year-round gardening is one of my dreams.

-With a large space for gardening, you will be able to split your plot into definite areas.
-This will help with proper crop rotation.
+With a large space for gardening, you can split your plot into definite areas, which will help with proper crop rotation.

-It’s important to remember not to try and complete everything in the first season.
+It’s important to remember not to try to complete everything in the first season.
 A large gardening area can be quite daunting, and there’s nothing wrong with starting your garden on a small scale.
-Each consecutive season you can introduce new structures, vegetables and herbs so you can actually enjoy your time in the garden.
+Each consecutive season, you can introduce new structures, vegetables, and herbs so you can actually enjoy your time in the garden.

 Here’s how to build a small greenhouse: it will be very helpful in starting your seeds.